 Preferred Supplier Lists (PSLs) are lists of umbrella companies that recruitment agencies can offer to contractors.
 There has been some criticism of the use of PSLs from contractors and contractor industry associations, mainly because restricting the choice of the contractor to only two or three potential umbrella companies can be considered anti-competitive.
 Sometimes there are incentives that are offered or expected between the recruitment company and the umbrella company, but incentives are often a catalyst for rogue practices.
 If an umbrella company offers incentives to a recruitment agency, they may be extracting additional profits from contractors to fund this.

 However, given the risks of non-compliance, offering a PSL to contractors can be the only way a recruitment agency can ensure they are offering the best choices to the contractor.
 As a recruiter, you naturally want to make sure you have the best partners in the business and ultimately you shouldn't be using umbrellas that are throwing up red flags on compliance matters.
-Preferred suppliers have a higher likelihood of compliance and therefore minimise the risk of contractors being treated incorrectly.
+Preferred suppliers have a higher likelihood of compliance and therefore minimise the risk of contractors being treated incorrectly and protecting your agency from potential liability.

 This is why working with 3R’s back-office platform can make life easier for recruitment agencies.
 3R already has a list of compliance-checked preferred suppliers for umbrella companies.